ALWAYS CALL 911 if you are in immediate danger and need emergency help.

 Prepare for extreme heat

-Communities - adopt development strategies to reduce heat islands and coordinate local efforts:
+Communities and facilities - adopt development strategies to reduce heat islands and coordinate local efforts:

 - Promoting or installing cool or vegetated "green" roofs